Which brands of wood burning and multi-fuel stoves do you sell?

 Can I run a stove with the door open?

 Generally, no. Stoves are designed to be run with the door closed.
 Leaving the door open for prolonged periods will simply mean that most of the heat goes up the chimney, and your fuel will soon burn out.
 You could also potentially damage your stove and flue by running it with the door open.
-A number of canopy stoves are available, designed for inglenook fireplace installations, which may be used with the doors open or closed.
+A small number of canopy stoves are available, designed for inglenook fireplace installations, which may be used with the doors open or closed.

-I don’t want a glass door on my fire.
 Can I still get an open fire?

 Does my chimney need to be lined in order to have a stove?